 Reputable Tour Operators

-First of all, go with a reputable tour company such as Beyond Unique Escapes, Tara Boat, Sam Veasna Center or Triple A Adventures.
-These organisations run tours that will give you the best experience of the lake whilst being considerate of the people living there.
+First of all, go with a reputable tour company such as Tara Boat or Sam Veasna Conservation Tours.
+These organizations run tours that will give you the best experience of the lake whilst being considerate of the people living there.

-Sam Veasna Center tours go to Chong Kneas and the flooded forest, as well as Prek Toal Bird Sanctuary.
+Sam Veasna Conservation Tours go to Chong Kneas and the flooded forest, as well as Prek Toal Bird Sanctuary.
 SVC provide educational tours and facilitate conservation of wildlife areas across Cambodia.